Mario: Characteristics

 Mario is depicted as a portly plumber who lives in the fictional land of the Mushroom Kingdom with Luigi, his younger, taller brother.
 The original Mario Bros. depicted Mario and Luigi as Italians in New York, with the television series and films specifying them as originating from the borough Brooklyn.
 Mario's infancy, in which he was transported by a stork to the Mushroom Kingdom, was first depicted in Super Mario World 2: Yoshi's Island.
 In a 2005 interview, Miyamoto stated that Mario's physical age was about 24–25 years old, and Nintendo Power stated that his birthday is October 11.
+In an official 1993 manual by Nintendo, Mario was revealed to be of the "homo nintendonus" species and mushrooms were cited to be his favorite food.
+His taste in music was listed as "opera or new-wave, high-techno Euro pop".
+In a 2017 interview, Mario's identity as a human was questioned, and a Nintendo representative confirmed that Mario is indeed a human, noting the variety found in human nature, which justifies Mario's uniqueness.

-He wears a long-sleeved red shirt, a pair of blue overalls with yellow buttons, brown shoes, white gloves, and a red cap with a red "M" printed on a white circle.
+He wears a long-sleeved red shirt, a pair of blue overalls with yellow/gold buttons, brown shoes, white gloves, and a red cap with a red "M" printed on a white circle.
 In Donkey Kong, he wears red overalls and a blue shirt.
+In the arcade version of Mario Bros., he wears a blue cap.
 In Super Mario Bros., he wears a brown shirt with red overalls.
+In Super Mario Bros.
+3, he wears black overalls.
 He has blue eyes, and, like Luigi, has brown hair, and a dark brown or black mustache.
-This consistent difference in color is attributed to being a relic of technical limitations of the vintage platforms, wherein certain features were actively distinguished but others had to be curtailed.
+This consistent difference in color is attributed to being a relic of the technical limitations of the vintage platforms, wherein certain features were actively distinguished but others had to be curtailed.
+Mario has a full head of hair; however, he was shown balding in early Donkey Kong merchandise.
+Although Mario is usually shown as a heroic figure, he once adapted a villainous role in the 1982 sequel to the original Donkey Kong game, Donkey Kong Jr.

 Mario's occupation is plumbing, though in the original Donkey Kong games he is a carpenter.
 Mario has also assumed several other occupations: in the Dr. Mario series of puzzle games, which debuted in 1990, Mario is portrayed as a medical physician named "Dr. Mario"; in the Game Boy game Mario's Picross, Mario is an archaeologist; in the Mario vs. Donkey Kong series, Mario is the president of a profitable toy-making company.
 Mario partakes in sports activities such as tennis and golf in Mario sports games, as well as kart racing in the Mario Kart series.
 In September 2017, Nintendo confirmed on their official Japanese profile for the character that Mario was no longer considered a plumber, but the statement was changed in March 2018.
 According to Nintendo, Mario has seven careers, which include plumber, doctor, racer, martial artist, basketball player, baseball player, and soccer player.